Kristali: 2010s

 In 2010, the band recorded the song "Drvoseča" ("The Woodcutter"), a cover of the Crveni Koralji version of Tim Hardin's "If I Were a Carpenter", for Srđan Koljević's film The Woman with a Broken Nose.
 In March 2013, Kristali released their fourth studio album, Samo bluz (Only Blues), in the linuep featuring Gvozden, Predrag Manov (guitar), Marko Orlović (bass guitar) and Ernest Džananović (drums).
 During the same year, they recorded the song "Proleće" with the children's choir Kolibri for the choir's album Kolibri planeta (Hummingbird Planet).

 On 22 February 2014, the band held an unplugged performance at the Parobrod club in Belgrade.
 The recordings of the songs "Znam", "Talasi" and "Moje srce" appeared on the 2014 various artists live album Parobrod Unplugged, featuring recordings from different unplugged performances held at the club.
 In June 2014 appeared the band's last release, the single "Divan dan" ("Beautiful Day"), and in October of the same year, they celebrated their 20th anniversary with a concert in Belgrade Youth Center, featuring guest appearances by the band's former members Željko Markuš–who had a year earlier started his new band Pacifik (Pacific)–and Milan Popović.

 2020s

 The band's frontman and the only remaining original member Dejan Gvozden died on 5 October 2025, aged 55, Kristali thus ending their activity.

 Legacy

 In 2006, the song "Osmi dan" was ranked No. 74 on the B92 Top 100 Domestic Songs list.

+In 2021, the band's album Dolina ljubavi was polled 73rd on the list of 100 Best Serbian Albums Since the Breakup of SFR Yugoslavia.
+The list was published in the book Kako (ni)je propao rokenrol u Srbiji (How Rock 'n' Roll in Serbia (Didn't) Came to an End).